Gaillard-Zumino non-invertible symmetries: Integral coprime matrix factorizations

 Similar conclusions hold for left-coprime factorizations $\sfQ=\tilde\sfN^{-1}\tilde\sfM=\tilde\sfN'^{-1}\tilde\sfM'$.
 If $\sfQ=\tilde\sfN^{-1}\tilde\sfM$ is left-coprime, then $\tilde\sfM'=\sfT\tilde\sfM$ and $\tilde\sfN'=\sfT\tilde\sfN$ with $\sfT\in {\rm Mat}(n,\mathbb{Z})$.
 Furthermore, $\sfQ=\tilde\sfN'^{-1}\tilde\sfM'$ is left-coprime too if (and only if) $\sfT\in {\rm GL}(n,\mathbb{Z})$.

 These results imply that right- or left-coprime factorizations are unique up to unimodular transformations.
 Notice that, in order to show this property, we have only used the weak coprimitivity conditions \eqref{Rcoprime} and \eqref{lcoprime}.
-Since $\mathbb{Z}$ is a coherent Sylvester domain, by Corollary 3.22 of \cite{quadrat2003fractional}, any rational matrix admits both a weakly right-coprime and a weakly left-coprime factorization.
-Hence, by uniqueness modulo ${\rm GL}(n,\mathbb{Z})$ tranformations, one could alternatively use \eqref{Rcoprime} and \eqref{lcoprime} to characterize coprime factorizations of rational matrices.
+So, the above argument also proves that any weakly right/left-coprime factorization is related to any right/left-coprime factorization by an unimodular transformations.
+Since right/left-coprime factorizations of rational matrices always exist, we conclude that any weakly right/left-coprime factorization is in fact right/left-coprime.
+Hence, one could alternatively use \eqref{Rcoprime} and \eqref{lcoprime} to characterize coprime factorizations of rational matrices.